RustAudio/vst3-sys/com/docs/safety.md

 the pointer but only for as long as `&self` lives.
 * The contents pointed are not mutated if there are other readers of `&self`.
 In other words, because we have non-exclusive access, we are not allowed to mutate the contents the pointer is pointing to.
 If we cannot be sure about this at compile time we should wrap this interface in an `Rc`.

 The first two points should be verified in other parts of the code.
-The `ComRc` and `ComPtr` types should only be constructed if the first two points hold.
+The `ComRc` and `VstPtr` types should only be constructed if the first two points hold.
 If they do not hold, then some code somewhere else is incorrect.